The A/C system provides the following features:

 Cooled and dehumidified air for the comfort of the occupants.
 Power ventilation.
 Windshield defrosting.
 Side window defrosting.

 During most operating conditions outside air enters the vehicle in the following manners:

-The blower motor pulls in outside air through the heater and air conditioning blower case.
-The forward movement of the vehicle forces in outside air.
+The blower motor pulls in outside air through an intake in the col near the wiper arms through the heater and air conditioning blower case.
+The forward movement of the vehicle and the low pressure it creates in this area helps force in outside air.

 The flow of air through the heater core is determined by the positions of the right and left temperature valves.Into the passenger compartment

 If the ambient temperature is above 7°C (45°F), the refrigeration system will chill the evaporator to almost freezing.
 This action permits operation of the air conditioning or defroster functions.